ztyyLV/web-twain-docs/info/api/Addon_Camera.md

                              //After binding, display the video in the specified element, otherwise, display the video in full screen. scannerViewer?:{
     deviceId?: string,
-    maxDocuments: number,       //The maximum documents can be captured/loaded in to the buffer. enableBorderDetection?: boolean,  // Whether to enable border detection.
+    maxDocuments?: number,       //The maximum documents can be captured/loaded in to the buffer. enableBorderDetection?: boolean,  // Whether to enable border detection.
 The default value is true. fullScreen?: boolean,   //Whether to display the video in full screen.
 The default value is false. polygonStyle?:{      //The sytle of the auto detect border.